Gates of Delhi: Mori Gate

 It was located close to the Kashmiri Gate, north of the walled city of Shahjahanabad.
 This gate was the site of a battle during the 1857 rebellion in order to enter the city during the siege of Delhi in 1857.
 Cannons were fired at Ludlow Castle from this gate at British company soldiers.
-The gate was blown up during September of 1857 under the British command.
+The gate was blown up during September 1857 under the British command.
 It was close to the Mori Bastion, which was between the Mori Gate and the Kabuli Gate.
 It was from the bastion that the rebels repeatedly fired at the British company soldiers.
 Dirty water and sewage of the city used to pass through here and drain out from there.
 There is a neighbourhood called 'Ganda Nala Bazar', which is situated around the Mori Gate.
 The Mori Gate probably got its name because of the dirty surroundings that were there; today only the city walls remain there as well as the Mori bastion.